What is Religious Abuse?

 To give just two examples:

-- A woman from Riverside, California, received justice after years of enduring her stepfather’s sexual abuse of her at church functions, while allegedly local LDS church leaders and her mother knew of the abuse.
+- A woman from Riverside, California, received justice after years of enduring her stepfather's sexual abuse of her at church functions.
+She alleged that local LDS church leaders and her mother knew of the abuse.
 The jury awarded $836 million in damages and $1.44 billion (not likely to ever be fully paid out, but a win regardless).
 Although the church denied wrongdoing, it settled at $1 million, and the woman's mother settled for $200,000.

 - In Saratoga Springs, Utah, an LDS man serving as a missionary was arrested on suspicion of rape and sodomy of a woman.

-Survivors of religious abuse have legal rights and protections under various federal and state laws.
-These laws commonly include statutes of limitations which are written laws passed by legislative bodies that provide timeframes within which survivors can file lawsuits.
+Survivors of sexual abuse have legal rights and protections under various federal and state laws.
+These laws commonly include statutes of limitations, which are written laws passed by legislative bodies that provide timeframes within which survivors can file lawsuits.

 - The Right to Medical and Mental Health Care: Survivors have the right to receive ongoing medical and mental health care, which includes but is not limited to counseling and sexual healthcare resources.